Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Not always, though!
 Sometimes smart kids take the heat.
 Schools have students who fear being pegged as smart.
 (I think the Bully Project does a great job approaching such issues.)
 Smart is weird and intimidating.

 And if you think I’m being corny in promoting this idea… I’ve had positive results numerous times.
 Students have approached me to tell me they enjoy grammar.
 Students have told me that they look forward to life after high school… that they haven’t quite found their place yet.
-Former students have Facebook messaged me that a college professor was impressed with their grammar knowledge.
+Former students have Facebook-messaged me that a college professor was impressed with their knowledge of language.

 Show the power of language